alperkan1/Dublin-Airport-Plane-Spotters/README.md

 ### i.
 Structure

 The site is structured in a visually appealing manner which draws the eye down the page.
 The site implements a user freindly navigtion bar.
 On all pages the company logo is situated on the top left and when clicked will bring you back to the home page.
-The navigation bar is loacated on the top right with 3 links.
-On all pages the footer has links to the social pages and contact details.
+The navigation bar is located on the top right with 3 links.
+On all pages the footer has links to the social media pages and contact details.

 #### Home Page

 On the home page you can see an image of an airplane landing at Dublin Airport.
-Secton 2, where you can find an image of an aircraft in a circle with information about the community.
-At the bottom of the page the live landing and take off times are visable with a map of the best spotting locations.
+In section 2,  you can find an image of an aircraft in a circle with information about the community.
+At the bottom of the page the live landing and take off times are visible with a map of the best spotting locations.
 This page is responsive as the scale of the page changes to smaller devices.

 #### Gallery Page